Antarctic Research (4)

 An Overview of my Antarctic Research Projects

-Since plant growth in Antarctica is very slow, we use a range of molecular and physiological techniques to predict how terrestrial biodiversity in Antarctica will change as a result of climate change.
+Since plant growth in Antarctica is very slow, we use a range of chemical, molecular and physiological techniques to predict how terrestrial biodiversity in Antarctica will change as a result of climate change.

 This page is an overview of the sceince projects that I was involved with on our January 2015 trip to King George Island with INACH, the Chilean Antarctic Program.
 I was working with two Chilean scientists on this trip -

 Angelica Casanova-Katny and Gustavo Zuniga.